drxeno02/AIOMiner/README.md

  - Review individual card performance
  - Monitor you mining and restart on errors
  - Rebooting of your machine if you experience multiple failures of mining
+ - Test all pools before you add them
+ - Unlimited pool support
+ - JSON based pool list that can easily be shared between miners (or pools to recommend a download)

 ## Getting Started